 Living with untreated trauma can be challenging and overwhelming.
 It can affect every aspect of your life, from your relationships to your physical and mental health.
 These effects can be even more profound in teens.
-If you’ve noticed behavioral changes in your child, they might be living with 1the effects of trauma.
+If youโve noticed behavioral changes in your child, they might be living with the effects of trauma.
+Teen trauma treatment can help them process their experiences and move forward.

 What Is Trauma?